 This target was rapid-fired with a muzzle-ported Glock Model 19 from a distance of 12 yards away.
-The time with two magazine changes?
-Somewhere between 12 to 18 seconds.
+The time?
+Something less than three seconds.

 Here’s the pistol I used: (A 3rd gen. Glock Model 19 RTF2 that’s fitted with an extended and muzzle-ported Bar-Sto Precision barrel, a ‘3.5 lb’ Ghost connector (in my opinion, the best), and one of my own modified trigger bars—It’s a nice smooth-shooting pistol that I frequently carry and practice with all of the time!

 Now, is pistol shooting skill like this important, or will ‘shooting too soon’ get you sent to prison for the rest of your life?
 OK, I’ll only offer this: In CQB pistol gunfighting every effort should be made to avoid being placed at a distinct spatial disadvantage and/or ambushed.

 (We’ll talk more about these things in a future article.)

 The closer an opponent is allowed to approach before you are emotionally, psychologically, and tactically ready to defend yourself then the more likely that opponent is going to be in succeeding to damage you BEFORE you are fully and correctly ready to address his rapidly approaching attack!